 MyAutoLoan operates as a matching service.
 With just one application, you can receive multiple offers in just minutes.

 Before you apply, make sure that you have a credit score of 500 or higher.
-Also, you will need an income of at $1,500 a month in order to qualify.
+Also, you will need an income of $1,500 a month to qualify.
 The interest rates on refinancing can vary depending on your car and your financial situation.

 Find out more about MyAutoLoan.com in our full review here.